MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/before-you-start.md

 ### Networking requirements

 An Azure Stack HCI cluster requires a reliable high-bandwidth, low-latency network connection between each server node.
+You should verify the following:

+- Verify at least one network adapter is available and dedicated for cluster management.
+- Verify that physical switches in your network are configured to allow traffic on any VLANs you will use.

 There are multiple types of communication going on between server nodes:

 - Cluster communication (node joins, cluster updates, registry updates)
 - Cluster Heartbeats